Elleke Boehmer: Fiction

 Bloodlines (1997), Boehmer's third novel, opens a dialogue between contemporary South Africa and an episode in its colonial history, to explore the theme of truth and reconciliation.
 The novel follows a journalist Andrea Hardy whose partner dies in a Durban bomb blast, interleaving her bereft search for truth with an epistolary story drawn from involvement of Irish nationalists on the Afrikaner side at the siege of Ladysmith (1899–1900).
 Her investigation leads her first to the bomber's mother and then into his family's "Coloured" ancestry—a genealogy on which, however, the two women retain separate narratorial perspectives.
-The novel, described by J. M. Coetzee as “an engrossing and intriguingly told chapter in anti-imperial history”, was supported by an Arts Council Writer’s Award, and was shortlisted for the Sanlam Prize.
+The novel, described by J. M. Coetzee as "an engrossing and intriguingly told chapter in anti-imperial history", was supported by an Arts Council Writer's Award, and was shortlisted for the Sanlam Prize.

 People of mixed racial heritage are defined in Bloodlines in terms of their interrogatory relationship to the past.
-They “know history isn’t straight”, a meandering motif which is reprised archaeologically in the riverine locale of Boehmer’s fourth novel.
+They “know history isn't straight”, a meandering motif which is reprised archaeologically in the riverine locale of Boehmer's fourth novel.
 Nile Baby (2008) is a story of migrancy grounded within a carefully drawn English suburban pastoral, where the unearthing of a Nubian skeleton in a Roman grave testifies to the ancient but unacknowledged legacy of Africans in Europe.
 The narrative revolves around two children who “liberate” a century-old foetus preserved in the specimen collection of their school laboratory.
-Sensing that they have stirred a ghost, they embark on "a strange and often unsettling odyssey across England" (Times Literary Supplement) in search of its rightful resting-place.
+Sensing that they have stirred a ghost, they embark on "a strange and often unsettling odyssey across England" (The Times Literary Supplement) in search of its rightful resting-place.
 During their journey they are helped by a series of adults who each (although its true origin is never confirmed) identify the baby as African, and who invest its fate with their own stories.
 Boehmer has described the novel as a dialogue not only with two of the writers most important to her, Joseph Conrad and Chinua Achebe, but also with the women who gave interviews to her on miscarriage.
 The novel, extensively and positively reviewed, has been taught in English schools.